 The price is important however the quality is more important.
 Keep in mind you will not be able to keep your customers with you unless you provide them with the quality they deserve and are expecting to get.

-In the end, you will pay less for your reseller hosting account but your customers will not be happy and will be leaving your service.
+In the end, you will pay less for your reseller web hosting account but your customers will not be happy and will be leaving your hosting services.

 Look for specials instead.